jingsewu/open-wes/README.md

 - [Nacos](https://nacos.io/) (2.0+): A service registry and configuration management tool.
 - [Redis](https://redis.io/) (5.0+): Used for caching and session management.

+> Mysql, Nacos and Redis should be installed on the same machine.

 ### Steps

 1. Clone the repository: